Hagerman National Wildlife Refuge

 Popular fishing spots include:

-Pond fishing is legal at the refuge from March 15 until September 30, when they close to protect wintering waterfowl.
-While open, you can try the one on the right side of Refuge Road as you head towards the visitor center.
+While pond fishing is open (March 15th through September 30th) you can try the one on the right side of Refuge Road as you head towards the visitor center.
 It has been stocked with catfish in the past and has some small perches.
-The fishing link below will take you to our fishing/boating info page online.
-Anyone over the age of 16 will need either a valid State of Texas or Lake Texoma fishing license, which works anywhere on the refuge.
-For further information please explore the following links:

 Help prevent the spread of invasive plants and animals: